larsga/py-snippets/corona/README.md

 # Covid-19 model

 A simple SEIR-like model of the covid-19 epidemic, with three pre-made configurations for Norway, Italy, and China.
-Requires matplotlib.
+Can store results of runs as JSON files for later analysis/graphing.

 To try it out, run: